• Home

 • ¼ cup sliced green onions include some of the white part if you're a onion lover.

-• ½ to 1 tablespoon low sodium soy sauce reduced sodium is a must because the soups and fried onions have a lot of sodium in them.
+• ½ tablespoon low sodium soy sauce reduced sodium is a must because the soups and fried onions have a lot of sodium in them.

 • 2 teaspoons jarred minced garlic equal to 2 cloves of fresh minced garlic